mwalczyk/mwalczyk.github.io/blog-ray-marching.md

 The idea is, we can "nudge" our point p slightly in the positive and negative direction along each of the X/Y/Z axes, recalculate our SDF, and see how the values change.
 If you are familiar with vector calculus, we are essentially calculating the [gradient](https://en.wikipedia.org/wiki/Gradient) of the distance field at p.
 In 2D, you might be familiar with the **derivative**, which gives the rate of change of a function with respect to its input.
 You might also have seen this visualized as the slope of the line that lies [tangent to the function](https://en.wikipedia.org/wiki/Derivative) at some point.
 The gradient is just the extension of this to functions of multiple dimensions (our SDF has 3 dimensions, X/Y/Z).
 Normals should generally be unit vectors, so we'll normalize it as well.
 This method lets us to calculate normals for arbitrarily complex objects, provided we have the appropriate SDF to represent its surface.

-> Aside: I realize this explanation is a bit "hand-wavy" at the moment!
+> I realize this explanation is a bit "hand-wavy" at the moment!
 It took me a while to understand how and why
 > this way of calculating normals works.
 I recommend sitting with the code for a bit - after some reflection, it
 > should start to make sense.
 I am working on a better way to explain / illustrate this and will hopefully update
 > this post in the future with a more concrete explanation.